Best Knife for Cutting Vegetables: 5 Different Options for Veggies

 What makes a Japanese style knife unique?

-Japanese style knives, like the Santoku, often feature a flat cutting edge and a thinner blade than their Western counterparts.
+Japanese style knives, like the Santoku, often feature a flat cutting edge and a thinner blade than a Western chef's knife.
 This design allows for precise, clean cuts, making them ideal for tasks like slicing fish or chopping vegetables.

 Items Reviewed